Gambling advertising is a workflow problem

 This matters for creative review because the problematic idea can be indirect.
 "Turn your week around" may be harmless in one context and risky in another.
 A bonus message can become more serious when paired with payday timing, debt language, or imagery that implies escape.

-Why Redcliffe will treat gambling as a dedicated module
+Why Redcliffe uses a dedicated specialist model

-UK gambling advertising and US gambling advertising are visible planned modules because the rule logic is not the same as financial promotions or environmental claims.
-Gambling review needs its own taxonomy: strong appeal, underage targeting, social responsibility, incentives, financial vulnerability, endorsement, game mechanics, media placement, and jurisdiction-specific overlays.
+The UK Gambling, Betting and Gaming Promotions Model is Live because gambling review needs its own taxonomy: strong appeal, underage targeting, social responsibility, incentives, financial vulnerability, endorsement, offer mechanics, media placement, direct marketing, and jurisdiction-specific context.